JoeLumbley/Animation/README.md

 # Animation
 **Animation** is the process of creating the illusion of movement by displaying a series of static images rapidly.

-In our app, we animate a rectangle moving to the right.

-The animation is designed to be frame-independent, meaning it will run smoothly regardless of the device's frame rate.

 ![001](https://github.com/JoeLumbley/Animation/assets/77564255/63b4a8fb-5097-4887-8d16-1b09fb8a209a)